 Studied at: University of Indonesia, Faculty of Letter, Depok; Tarakanita Catholic High School, Jakarta; Regina Pacis Catholic Elementary School, Bogor

-Work: Director of Salihara Literary Biennale.
+Director of Literature & Ideas Festival (LIFEs) at Salihara.
 Program Director of Komunitas Utan Kayu.
-Past: Literary Committee at the Jakarta Arts Council, editor at Kalam Journal on Culture; researcher at ISAI (Institute for the Studies of the Free Flow of Information; Komunitas Utan Kayu; Radio 68H; cofounder of The Alliance of Independent Journalists; journalist at Demokrasi & Reformasi and Forum Keadilan news magazine
+Previous Work: Literary Committee at the Jakarta Arts Council, editor at Kalam Journal on Culture; researcher at ISAI (Institute for the Study of the Free Flow of Information; Komunitas Utan Kayu; Radio 68H; cofounder of the Alliance of Independent Journalists; journalist at Demokrasi & Reformasi and Forum Keadilan news magazines.

 Fellowships (among others): Iowa Writers' Workshop, USA, 2004; Asian Leadership Fellow Program, International House of Japan, 1999.